ragusamj/learn-serbian-api-capstone/readme.md

 ## Functionality
 The app's functionality includes:
 * searching the dictionary for translation purposes English to Serbo-Croatian.
-* searching the google books in Serbo-Croatian.
+* searching the google books for puproses of learning the Serbo-Croatian language and culture.

 ## Technology
 * HTML